How to Correctly Report LLM-as-a-Judge Evaluations: Theoretical Justification of Our Method

-\paragraph{Estimating confidence interval} Based on this variance, we construct a $(1-\alpha)$ confidence interval for $\theta$ following the \emph{``add two successes and two failures''} adjusted Wald interval approach \citep{de1820theorie, agresti1998approximate, brown2001interval, lang2014confidence}.
-To improve coverage accuracy, we replace $\hat{p}$, $\hat{q}_0$, and $\hat{q}_1$ with their adjusted versions $\tilde{p}$, $\tilde{q}_0$, and $\tilde{q}_1$, as defined in \eqref{eq:adjusted:proportion}.
-These adjustments can be interpreted as adding one (or $z_{\alpha}^2 / 2$) success and one (or $z_{\alpha}^2 / 2$) failure to each estimate, such that the interval remains reliable even for small sample sizes \citep{agresti2000simple}.
-Substituting these adjusted estimates yields the Wald-type confidence interval shown in \eqref{eq:ci}.
+Based on this variance, we construct a confidence interval for $\theta$ using the \emph{``add two successes and two failures''} adjusted Wald approach~\citep{de1820theorie, agresti1998approximate, brown2001interval, lang2014confidence}.
+Specifically, we replace $\hat{p}$, $\hat{q}_0$, and $\hat{q}_1$ with their adjusted versions $\tilde{p}$, $\tilde{q}_0$, and $\tilde{q}_1$, as defined in \eqref{eq:adjusted:proportion}.
+These adjustments can be interpreted as adding one (or $z_\alpha^2/2$) success and one (or $z_\alpha^2/2$) failure to each estimate, improving coverage accuracy for small sample sizes~\citep{agresti2000simple}.
+Substituting the estimates gives the confidence interval in \eqref{eq:ci}.

-Furthermore, the adjustment introduces a minor shift in the interval center (i.e., $d\tilde{\theta}$ in \eqref{eq:adjusted:ci:center}) due to the presence of $\hat{q}_0$ and $\hat{q}_1$ in the denominator of $\hat{\theta}$.
-Although this also slightly affects the interval length, the effect is negligible and thus ignored in the final approximation.
-Detailed derivations are provided in \citet{lang2014confidence}.
+The adjustment also induces a small shift in the interval center (i.e., $d\tilde{\theta}$ in \eqref{eq:adjusted:ci:center}) due to the dependence of $\hat{\theta}$ on $\hat{q}_0$ and $\hat{q}_1$.
+Its effect on interval length is negligible and therefore ignored.
+See \citet{lang2014confidence} for details.